Made in Heaven (song): Music video

 The song's video was directed by David Mallet, previously involved in the making of the music video for "I Was Born to Love You", as well as five Queen clips.
 A Royal Opera House replica was built inside a warehouse in North London (as normal studios did not have high enough roofs), where Mercury wanted to recreate scenes from Igor Stravinsky's The Rite of Spring and Dante's Inferno.
-The most remarkable element is probably the 67-foot tall rotating globe on top of which the singer stands in the last part of the video clip.
+The most remarkable element is probably the 67-foot (20-metre) tall rotating globe, on top of which the singer stands in the last part of the video clip.
 The outfit that Mercury wears in this music video is quite similar to the outfit worn in the music video for the Queen single "Radio Ga Ga".
-Mallet and Mercury used the 1952 film The Importance of Being Earnest as inspiration for the set.
+Mallet and Mercury used the 1952 film The Importance of Being Earnest as inspiration, for the set.